-The Internet and the World Wide Web is a vast information network that links individuals, computers, networks, and databases throughout the world.
+The Internet and the World Wide Web is a vast information network that links individuals, computers, networks and databased throughout the world.
 The Internet has the potential to serve as an invaluable resource because it allows immediate access to and download of educational materials.
-All users must be aware that the Internet's power to access limitless information resources also includes information or materials that lack educational value and can be inaccurate, controversial, objectionable, offensive, defamatory, and even illegal.
-The Jersey Shore Area School District does not condone the use of the district technology resources for these purposes.
-However, it is technologically impossible for the district to adequately filter or control the quality or content of the information available on the Internet while still retaining a meaningful connection to it.
-Therefore, all users will be held responsible for ensuring their activities adhere to the district's Acceptable Use Policy and to generally accepted educational standards as outlined in other applicable district policies.
+All users must be aware that the Internet's power to access limitless information resources also includes information or materials that lack educational value and can be inaccurate, controversial, objectionable, offensive, defamatory and even illegal.
+The district shall not condone the use of district technology resources for such purposes.
+All users shall be held responsible for ensuring use adheres to administrative regulations, rules and applicable Board polices.